Welcome to

 Why make a Will?

 Delays, hardship, and worry is not the ideal legacy for your family in mourning.
-While thinking about and planning for death may feel uncomfortable, you need to consider how much worse the situation would be if you died or became incapacitated through illness, accident, old age, or emergency – without sorting it.
+While thinking about and planning for death may feel uncomfortable, you need to consider how much worse the situation would be if you died or became incapacitated through illness, accident, old age – without having arrangements in place.

 A Will is a legal document that allows you to say what should happen to your assets (your money, property, investments and possessions) as well as your young children after you have passed away.